 The Mastercard® Gold Card™ offers an underwhelming rewards program when you consider its high annual fee.
-Every dollar you charge to the card will earn you 1 point—a rate you can easily find with many no-annual-fee cash-back cards, such as the Discover it® Cash Back.
+You will earn a 2% value for airfare redemptions with no blackout dates or seat restrictions.
+2% value for cash back redemptions.
+Earn one point for every one dollar spent.
+You can easily find the same rate with many no-annual-fee cash-back cards, such as the Discover it® Cash Back.
 However, if you choose to redeem those points for airfare or cash-back redemptions, your rewards rate increases to 2 points per dollar spent.

 The company values its points at 1 cent each, since 50,000 points can be redeemed for a $1,000 airline ticket.

 The most obvious perk of the Barclays gold card (Barclays is the issuer, by way of Luxury Card) is the fact that it's patented 24K-gold-plated front and carbon back—weighing 22 grams.
 This is purely a style perk, as we doubt you'd be able to resell the card for its gold content.

 But if you're in the market for a luxury item, a gold-plated credit card might be exactly what you're looking for.